mcculloughembedded/blog/src/content/blog/book-rating-system.md

 I try to complete every book that I read, but if it becomes a chore to read a book, it's better to abandon it.

 Rating things is inherently subjective, but of the five possible ratings, this is the most subjective.
-The reasons I dislike a book so much that I can't finish it are very different from any one else's.
+My reasons for disliking a book so much that I can't finish it are very different from any one else's.
 I may not resonate with the writing style, or I may think that the book is utter nonsense.
 Of course, it may also simply be a poorly written book.